GitEnricoNeko/srahunter/README.md

 ##### Main functionality:
 - Really fast retrival exploiting the entrez-direct functionality
 - Collection of all the metadata in a CSV table easy handable by the user to perform further analysis
-- Producing an HTML interactive table with link to SRA, chart summariseing the data, and the possibility of filtering the data
+- Producing an HTML interactive table with link to SRA, chart summarising the data, and the possibility of filtering the data

 ##### Options:
 <dl class="docutils">